angelalonso/heyrob/README_tests.md

 # voice_in_web

-apt install php (comes with apache in debian) apache or nginx + config file (only need to change the root folder)
+apt install php (comes with apache in debian unless php5-cgi is installed ->https://justinnewman.com/HOWTO/php-without-Apache) apache or nginx + config file (only need to change the root folder)

 # Python JS server